Robert F. Kennedy:

 Biography magazine, 2000

 Tears were shed.
-Many a strong soul wept in St. Patrick’s on that awful day, writes historian Arthur M. Schlesinger Jr., including two men whom only Kennedy could have brought together under the same roof – Mayor Richard J. Daley of Chicago, an icon of old-style machine politics, and Tom Hayden, a long-haired, fist-raising representative of the young generation’s radical wing.
+Many a strong soul wept in St. Patrick’s on that awful day, including two men whom only Kennedy could have brought together under the same roof – Mayor Richard J. Daley of Chicago, an icon of old-style machine politics, and Tom Hayden, a long-haired, fist-raising representative of the young generation’s angry radical wing.

 During his short, magnificent run for the presidency in the spring of 1968, Bobby Kennedy struck a chord with a variety of people who seemed to be poles apart: NFL coach Vince Lombardi (who signed an endorsement letter) and the Jefferson Airplane (who performed a fund-raiser).
 Soul singer Aretha Franklin and linebacker Sam Huff.
 Author Norman Mailer and artist Andy Warhol.
 Native Americans on the Pine Ridge Indian Reservation in South Dakota and white farmers up the road a piece.
 Political dealmakers holed up in smoky rooms and boisterous crowds in the streets.